Effective Date: April. 1, 2021

 (iv) Customer has procured, installed and properly maintained all equipment, telephone lines, communication interfaces and other hardware necessary to operate the Supported Software;

-(v) Customer has designated personnel resources to provide necessary diagnostic information until an Update or Maintenance Release is made available;
+(v) Customer has designated personnel resources to provide necessary diagnostic information until an Update or LTS or STS Release is made available;

 (vi) Customer agrees to receive communications via e-mail, telephone, and other formats, regarding the support services (such as communications concerning support coverage, Issues or other technical issues and the availability of new releases of the Software and training options).